Joint Replacement Procedures

-Our Center for Advanced Orthopedic and Spine Care has earned the “Center of Excellence” designation from the Joint Commission for providing comprehensive, multidisciplinary care, including hip, knee, shoulder, and ankle replacement.
-Care includes:
+The Total Joint Program has earned the “Center of Excellence” designation from the Joint Commission for providing comprehensive, multidisciplinary care, including hip, knee, shoulder, and ankle replacement.

 Not all hospitals have the expertise to perform replacement surgery on a variety of joints.
-At the Center for Advanced Orthopedic and Spine Care, our surgeons are trained in less invasive techniques and the latest in pain management, offering common procedures, such as are replacements of the hip and knee, as well as less common procedures like shoulder and ankle replacements.
+In the The Total Joint Program, our surgeons are trained in less invasive techniques and the latest in pain management, offering common procedures, such as are replacements of the hip and knee, as well as less common procedures like shoulder and ankle replacements.

 Every patient is different; some need a partial knee replacement, while others do better with a complete knee replacement.
 At the Center for Advanced Orthopedic Care, your surgeon will discuss options and custom-fit your knee implant to give you the best comfort and regain near-normal motion.